 It’s Pike Place Market’s neighborhood restaurant, boasting the kind of ever-present crowd and soul-rich vitality that showier joints only dream about.
-If you haven’t been in a while, you haven’t really been—the “little restaurant that could” busted out its walls and traded up from its butane stove, upgrading its view to iconic status through its pretty half-moon windows (there’s the Market pig!) and enhancing its ability to seat the throngs who come knocking lunch and dinner.
 The appeal?
-Fresh, exuberant innovations—perhaps tortilla-crusted halibut with guacamole or savory braised duck leg over lentil pilaf with fig jam—that showcase that day’s bounty from the fishmongers and high-stallers downstairs, at times pleasantly, at times extraordinarily.
+One of Seattle's iconic views, for starters, through pretty half-moon windows looking over Market (theres the pig!) and Bay.
+As for the food, look for fresh, exuberant innovations that showcase that day’s bounty from the fishmongers and high stallers downstairs, at times pleasantly, at times extraordinarily.
 The pulsing open kitchen (the size of the entire original restaurant) may steal your attention away from the view.
 Where to bring the out-of-towners.